phramework/schema-data_template/README.md

       "id": "1",
       "attributes": {
         "link": "https://raw.githubusercontent.com/phramework/schema-data_template/master/data_template/enum.json",
-        "title": "A form with a single enum"
+        "title": "A form with a single enum", "description": "A form with a single enum"
       }
     }
   ]